oracle-livelabs/pts/query-slides-and-notes/provision/provision.md

     </copy>
     ````

-## Task 5: mount buckets on compute
+## Task 5: Mount object storage buckets on compute

 1. Click on user menu 👤 in the upper-right corner, then click your **oci-username** under Profile.